oakhobadze/test_task_java/README.md

 Using the WeatherAPI.com API, retrieve a forecast for the next day for the following cities:

 Chisinau, Madrid, Kyiv, and Amsterdam.
-Requirements

 # How to run program